alexeisei/AlgoInvest/README.md

 ```
 python optimized.py dataset2_Python+P7.csv
 ```

-depending on the dataset you wish to execute
+depending on the dataset and algorithm you wish to execute